-Windows - for a machine running in an Active Directory environment, Kerberos credentials are stored in an in-memory ticket cache.
+Windows - For a machine running in an Active Directory environment, Kerberos credentials are stored in an in-memory ticket cache.

-UNIX or Linux - for a UNIX or Linux machine using the Sun Java, CyberSafe, Solaris, or MIT implementations of Kerberos, kinit places credentials by default in /tmp/krb5cc{user_id_number}, where {user_id_number} is unique to your user name.
+UNIX or Linux - For a UNIX or Linux machine using the JRE supplied, CyberSafe, Solaris, or MIT implementations of Kerberos, kinit places credentials by default in /tmp/krb5cc{user_id_number}, where {user_id_number} is unique to your user name.